Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Additional Experimental Results and Ablation Studies

 In this section, we list the detailed results of the experiments in \cref{sec:experiments}, including the standard deviations over multiple seeds.
 We further provide results on the metric for predicting intervention outcomes, as described in \cref{sec:appendix_evaluation_metrics}.
 Moreover, we present ablation studies on the Voronoi benchmark to further investigate the limitations of \OurApproach{}.
-Finally, in \cref{sec:appendix_additional_results_causal3d}, we include a visualization of the predicted graph by all models on the Instantaneous Temporal Causal3DIdent dataset.
+Finally, we include a visualization of the predicted graph by all models on the Instantaneous Temporal Causal3DIdent dataset and the Causal Pinball environment.

-\subsection{Voronoi benchmark}
+\subsection{Voronoi Benchmark}

 The full experimental results for the Voronoi benchmark can be found in \cref{tab:appendix_experiments_voronoi_full_table}.
 Compared to the results in \cref{fig:experiments_voronoi}, we also show the results of the discriminator that is trained on newly generated samples from the models.
 It is apparent that a crucial factor for simulating the true intervention distributions is to have low entanglement across other factors ($R^2$ sep).
 Both \iVAEAdapt{} and especially \iVAEAutoreg{} have a strong entanglement between factors, and show a significant gap between the true distribution and their modeled ones.
 For instance, on the \texttt{random} graphs of size 9, 90\% of the samples can be correctly classified from \iVAEAutoreg{}, indicating that the distributions do not overlap much.
 In comparison, \OurApproach{} achieves close-to optimal scores on the small graphs with $~55\%$ accuracy only.
 Note that $50\%$ is already random performance, \ie{} the optimum that could be achieved.
 Still, with larger graphs, we see that the performance also goes down for \OurApproach{}, although it still outperforms all baselines.